jazzband/django-simple-history/docs/advanced.rst

 ~~~~~

 This method will return an instance of the model as it would have existed at
 the provided date and time.
+Modifying and saving this instance will revert the
+parent instance to the instance snapshot you are saving, creating a new
+historical record at the current time.

+Specifying ``edit_history=True`` returns the equivalent historical object
+record, which can be deleted or updated to edit history.

 .. code-block:: pycon